amkanesh/wiki-page/README.md

 ## CSS
 Now we move on to styling and decorating the page.
 Using tags and id attributes:
-+ Change the color of the background OR add a background image
++ Change the color of the background OR add a background image.
+Make sure your text is still readable!
 + Change the font of your text
 + Change the color of your links
 + Move your image so that it's placed on the **right** side of the screen, inline with the text. (like Wikipedia!)